alissin/little-big-tips/_pattern-algorithm/state/README.md

 }
 ```

-_Note_: To keep this example simple and focused on the state mechanism, the `Enemy` is looking directly to its front.
-The [raycast patrol detection](../../raycast-patrol-detection) can help to make it more interesting.
+<sub>_Note_: To keep this example simple and focused on the state mechanism, the `Enemy` is looking directly to its front.
+The [raycast patrol detection](../../raycast-patrol-detection) can help to make it more interesting.</sub>

 The `IdleState` keeps the `Enemy` patrolling and when the `Player` comes close, it changes the state to the `WalkState`.